The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 On a given $3$-manifold with finitely many asymptotic ends, we are thus given a seed data set consisting of a Riemannian metric $g_1$ and a symmetric two-tensor $h_1$, as well as a (matter density) scalar field $\Hstar$ and a (matter momentum) vector field $\Mstar$.
-To any such data (satisfying suitable smallness and decay conditions), we are able to associate an asymptotically Euclidean solutions to Einstein's constraint equations.
-We distinguish between several classes of seed data referred to as {\sl tame} or {\sl strongly tame}, which allows us to encompass metrics with the weakest possible decay and even solutions with infinite ADM mass, as well as the strongest possible, Schwarzschild decay at infinity.
-We also distinguish whether the seed data provide a rough or accurate asymptotic Ansatz at infinity,
+To any such data (satisfying suitable smallness and decay conditions), we are able to associate an asymptotically Euclidean solution to Einstein's constraint equations.
+We distinguish between several classes of seed data referred to as {\sl tame} or {\sl strongly tame}.
+This allows us to encompass metrics with the weakest possible decay and even solutions with infinite ADM mass, as well as the strongest possible (that is, Schwarzschild) decay at infinity.
+We also distinguish whether the seed data provide a rough or accurate asymptotic Ansatz at infinity.
+One can think of the seed data as being an approximate solution to the Einstein constraints.
+It can be generated by taking a formal solution in the vicinity of infinity, which is determined by plugging an Ansatz in the equations and can made to be of arbitrary accuracy at infinity.
+Such an Ansatz can be merged an with arbitrary data picked up in a bounded domain.
+In particular, the data is the bounded domain can be chosen to be an exact solution.
+Other strategies for constructing seed data can be also considered.

 \paragraph{Definition and continuity of the Seed-to-Solution map.}